 Is there a Birds of Prey trailer?

-Yes, sort of.
-Footage was released a few months ago showing off the new-look Harley Quinn and her team-mates and foes, who include some of DC comics’ oldest super-heroines and villains.
+Prior to that, footage was released a few months ago showing off the new-look Harley Quinn and her team-mates and foes, who include some of DC comics’ oldest super-heroines and villains.

 Joining Robbie in the team are Jurnee Smollett-Bell as Black Canary (a hero in the comics since the 1940s with a sonic scream), Mary Elizabeth Winstead as vigilante Huntress, Rosie Perez as Detective Renee Montoya and Ella Jay Basco as Cassandra Cain, a future Batgirl in the original comics.